- This event has passed.

-Making Waves: Driving Toward Meaningful Progress on Pay Equity
+Making Waves: Driving Toward Meaningful Progress on Pay Equity in 2019

 What will it take to make real, and faster, progress on pay equity for women, people of color and other historically marginalized populations in the labor market?
 The first step is to better understand the drivers around pay inequity and formulate a plan of action.
 Too often, though, organizations get mired in discussions around the ideal approach or legal considerations and are stalled before they even start.

 The intention for this year’s Equal Pay Day event at PayScale is to move away from one-size-fits-all, high-level discussions and toward cultivating real tactics that can be implemented within organizations, examining pay equity issues across various identities and employee populations.
 We want you to leave this event with a vision for what’s possible but also with some actionable takeaways that can be implemented sooner rather than later.
 We’ll examine everything from pay equity analyses to overcoming legal objections to career advancement.
 Creating an environment for truly equitable earning power touches a lot of different areas.